flowdy/FlowgencyTM/README.md

    * how much will the additional time need be compared to what you have originally planned, considering your working speed.

+You can weight all dimensions as you find appropriate.
+By default, all five are weighted equally (1).

- 5. These four increase with advancing time, but not the system clock, FlowgencyTM has got its own that only covers the working time you specify in your time model.
-In periods of off-time in between, urgency is frozen.
+ 5. These four dimensions aforementioned increase with the passage of time.
+Here, however, "time" is not directly what the system clock measures.
+FlowgencyTM has got its own that runs or stands still depending on your time model.
+In the latter periods, urgency is frozen.
 Affected i.e. pausing tasks are by default even hidden from display.

- 6. You can devide tasks into steps, steps again into substeps.
+ 6. You can divide tasks into steps, steps again into substeps.
 You can build arbitrarily deep hierarchies.
 Sometimes tasks or steps have substeps you find ridiculous to describe because they go without saying.
 Then you can instead specify that the software is to provide how many checks ever for them, one for each substep just thought.

  7. It is open source software licensed under the General Public License, version 3 or any later version.
 It resides on GitHub (URL: https://github.com/flowdy/FlowgencyTM) for you to download and use, or to fork it.